|

 relatively little rain falls there (budding trekkers

+please take note).
 The first inhabitants of Pakistan were

 Stone-Age peoples in the Potwar Plateau (north-west